Physically Constrained Covariance Inflation from Location Uncertainty: Summary

 where $f(S)\mathtt{d}t$ is the incremental of $S$ given by the original deterministic system.
 The term $\mathtt{d}_sS$ is the additional stochastic incremental of $S$ caused by the perturbation scheme.

 In this paper, we generalize this scheme to mixed type of tensor fields $\theta$.
 A key point is indeed to link the state variable $S$ with some tensor field $\theta$.
 The choice of $\theta$ can then correspond to the conservation laws of certain quantities.
 We describe in detail how to calculate $T_t^*$ and $T_{t*}$, and present results for several examples corresponding to different choices of $\theta$.
-We also discussed about the conservation laws for these examples.
+We also discussed about the conservation laws for these examples. \YZ{We emphasize that Brenier's theorem merely serves as the motivation but not the theoretical foundation of the proposed scheme, since the `optimality' of the displacement vector field need to be rigorously defined for general tensor fields $\theta$ that are not positive differential $n-$forms.}

 Interestingly, similarities and differences can be studied between the proposed perturbation scheme and the existing stochastic physical SALT and LU settings \cite{Holm2015VariationalPF, Memin2013FluidFD,Resseguier2016GeophysicalFU}.
 In particular, both SALT and LU equations can be recovered using a prescribed definition of the random diffeomorphism $T_t$ used by the perturbation scheme.
 For illustration, a stochastic version of the thermal shallow water equation is presented.
 Compared with SALT and LU settings \cite{Holm2015VariationalPF,Memin2013FluidFD, Resseguier2016GeophysicalFU}, the proposed perturbation scheme does not directly rely on the physics.
 Hence it is more flexible and can be applied to any PDE.
 Yet, the proposed derivation also provides interesting means to interpret the operator $\pounds_{\mathtt{d}x_t - u\mathtt{d}t}$, appearing in the SALT equation.
 In terms of the optimal transportation, this term represents the infinitesimal forecast error at every forecast time step.